 Duration of protection

-The vaccine provides protection for many years if it is given before the person gets the disease.
+The vaccine provides protection for many years.

 Symptoms after vaccination